apache/trafficcontrol/docs/source/development/building.rst

 Build Using ``pkg``
 ===================
 This is the easiest way to build all the components of Traffic Control; all requirements are automatically loaded into the image used to build each component.
+The ``pkg`` command can be found at the root of the Traffic Control `repository <https://github.com/apache/trafficcontrol/blob/master/pkg>`_.

 Requirements
 ------------